Capslockhuh/Cupcake-Corner/README.md

 # Cupcake-Corner
-Demo app for ordering cupcakes
+Demo app for ordering cupcakes.
 Requests are made using https://reqres.in